 Healthy teeth and gums make it easy for you to eat well and enjoy good food.
-There are a number of problems that can affect the health of your mouth, but good care should keep your teeth and gums strong.
+Several problems can affect the health of your mouth, but good care should keep your teeth and gums strong as you age.

 Teeth are covered in a hard, outer coating called enamel.
 Every day, a thin film of bacteria called dental plaque builds up on your teeth.
-The bacteria in plaque produce acids that can begin to harm enamel.
-Over time, the acids can cause a hole in the enamel.
-This hole is called a cavity.
-Brushing and flossing your teeth can protect you from decay, but once a cavity happens, a dentist has to fix it.
+The bacteria in plaque produce acids that can harm enamel and cause cavities.
+Brushing and flossing your teeth can prevent decay, but once a cavity forms, a dentist has to fix it.

-You can protect your teeth from decay by using fluoride toothpaste.
-If you are at a higher risk for tooth decay (for example, if you have a dry mouth because of medicines you take), you might need more fluoride.
-Your dentist or dental hygienist may give you a fluoride treatment during an office visit.
-Or, the dentist may tell you to use a fluoride gel or mouth rinse at home.
+Use fluoride toothpaste to protect your teeth from decay.
+If you are at a higher risk for tooth decay (for example, if you have a dry mouth because of a condition you have or medicines you take), you might need more fluoride.
+Your dentist or dental hygienist may give you a fluoride treatment during an office visit or may tell you to use a fluoride gel or mouth rinse at home.

-Gum disease begins when plaque builds up along and under the gum line.
-This plaque causes infections that hurt the gum and bone that hold teeth in place.
-Sometimes gum disease makes your gums tender and more likely to bleed.
-This problem, called gingivitis, can often be fixed by daily brushing and flossing.
+Gum disease begins when plaque builds up along and under your gum line.
+This plaque causes infections that hurt the gum and bone that hold your teeth in place.
+Gum disease may make your gums tender and more likely to bleed.
+This problem, called gingivitis, can often be fixed by brushing and flossing every day.

-A more severe form of gum disease, called periodontitis, needs to be treated by a dentist.
+A more severe form of gum disease, called periodontitis, must be treated by a dentist.
 If not treated, this infection can ruin the bones, gums, and other tissues that support your teeth.
 Over time, your teeth may have to be removed.

 To prevent gum disease: